-We didn’t just arrive out of nowhere like that & up until Covid hit, no one had ever bankrolled, subsidised or underwritten any of our activities.
+We didn’t just arrive out of nowhere like that & no one ever bankrolled, subsidised or underwrote any of our activities.

 This unique building is the equal & opposite of all places like that.
 Every single penny spent reinventing it, came simply over time, from inside the pockets of all the switched on people in the heart of the City, who chose to reject mainstream Newcastle nightlife & instead, accepted our strong, multiracial stance & partied with us on the dancefloor at WHQ.